kevinsuedmersen/neural_networks_from_scratch/README.md

   - If $y_i = 0$ and $\hat{y} = 0$, then  $y_i log(\hat{y}_i) = 0$ and $(1 - y_i) log(1 - \hat{y}_i) = 0$, so $L(y_i, \hat{y}_i) = 0$

 in all of the 4 above cases, we get the desired result.
-Also, we need the loss function to be differentiable in order to compute gradients during back propagation and monotonically increasing to avoid local minima (CITATION).
-TODO: Read AK's email about loss function properties!
+Also, we need the loss function to be differentiable in order to compute gradients during back propagation and it should be derivable using probability theory[^4].

+[^4]: E.g. the loss function in linear regression, the squared error, is derivable by using the Maximum Likelihood theory assuming that the distribution of the training examples follows a Gaussian distribution (CITATION)

 We will conclude this section by showing how to compute the complete forward propagation for `batch_size` training examples at once.
 It starts by defining your input data matrix as follows
 $$
 \textbf{X} = \textbf{A}^0,
 $$
 where the feature vectors of each training examples are stacked horizontally next to each other in a column-wise fashion.
-Assuming that we have $M$ training examples in our current batch and $n^0$ input features, equation (17) can be written out explicitly as
+Assuming that we have $M$ training examples in our current batch and $n^0$ input features, equation (16) can be written out explicitly as
 $$
 \left[
 \matrix{